Antari-yan/Introduction-Container/README.md

 > https://bugs.launchpad.net/ubuntu/+source/libpod/+bug/2024394
 > A workaround is to change the `cniVersion` for a network from `1.0.0` to `0.4.0`
 > The network config can be found in `~/.config/cni/net.d/<networkname>.conflist`
 > Upgrading podman is possible but a bit tricky: https://github.com/containers/podman/discussions/25582
+> A general recommendation would be to use a newer distribution.

 While it won't be covered, both also have a UI tool:
   - [Podman Desktop](https://podman-desktop.io/docs/installation) (No License required)